Good things take time

 The elevation of the aerodrome is 1.3700 feet and is surrounded by mountainous terrain, which I think was the cause why the aerodrome was closed.
 When clouds start to form, visual approach into this airport could become pretty complicated or maybe impossible.

 The aerodrome was opened in 1955 and served until 1970.
-Unfortunately don’t have any more information about the runway length, nor designation.
+Initaly I didn´t have any relative information about the runway length, nor designation; but thanks to Claudio Sánchez added on Twitter some value information and now we know that the runway designators were 03-21.

 The former tower